The Best MCPs for Claude Desktop (And How I Use Them)

 C:\Users\[your username]\AppData\Roaming\Claude\claude_desktop_config.json

-The file is JSON, and it looks like this:
+The file’s JSON, and it looks like this:

-When you add an MCP server, be sure to get the curly braces and commas correct.
-If you get it wrong the first time, no problem – re-open the file and try again.
+Get the curly braces and commas right.
+If you mess it up the first time, no drama – re-open the file and fix it.

 Desktop Commander

-Without Desktop Commander, Claude has no real interaction capability with files or processes outside of its own software.
+Without Desktop Commander, Claude can’t touch files or run processes outside of its own software.
+Which is a problem.

 How many tool calls have I made to Desktop Commander?